abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ### Simply-typed Lambda calculus is a cartesian closed category

 If we view types as objects and arrows and values as morphisms, the entire type theory/type system can be viewed as a category.
 Let's talk a bit about the specific type theory that we studied --- the Lambda Calculus.
-Here we also can remember what we studied in the previous chapter.

-> Joachim Lambek established that, Simply-typed lambda calculus corresponds to exactly the type of category that also correspond to intuitionistic logic -- Cartesian Closed Category.
+> Simply-typed lambda calculus can be seen as a Cartesian Closed Category---the tuple and either types are the "and" and "or" operations, the Unit and Empty types are the values "True" and "False" and the exponential object is the lambda type.

-### Untyped lambda calculus is a monoid
+{: .theorem}

 And *untyped* Lambda Calculus? it corresponds to Cartesian Closed Monoids (C-monoids for short).